slatedocs/slate/source/includes/_PaymentTransaction.md

 # Payment Transaction

-The evidence is the payment transaction data to be evaluated.
-It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
-While all fields are not required, anti-fraud evaluation is more comprehensive when richer evidence is provided.
+Evaluate a transaction for payment fraud.

 The following URL can be used for requesting payment transaction anti-fraud evaluation:<br>
 `POST https://edna.identitymind.com/im/transaction`

 The following URL can be used to retrieve the current state of a transaction:<br>
 `GET https://edna.identitymind.com/im/transaction/<transaction_id>`

+<aside class="notice">All fields are not required, but anti-fraud evaluation is more comprehensive when richer evidence is provided.</aside>

 ##### Arguments